Flag

 1. The maximisation of the Armed Forces’ operational effectiveness.

-2. The creation of a readily deployable health support capability that can operate with flexibility and agility; and
+2. The creation of a readily deployable health support capability that can operate with flexibility and agility.

 3. The provision of robust benchmarked health governance to the Defence Force.

-Recipients of Health services provided by the Defence Force can expect equitable care, and standards of care better or equal to services as exists from New Zealand public health and disability services, or as near to those standards as are achievable in the context of deployed operations.
+Recipients of Health services provided by the Defence Force can expect equitable care, and standards of care better or equal to services as exists from New Zealand public health and disability services, or when deployed, as near to those standards as are achievable.
 Defence health providers are regulated by professional and ethical standards under New Zealand legislation.

-The Defence Health system is organised to provide health functions operationally and domestically within the military health context.
-These functions include, but are not limited to heath governance, primary health and inpatient services (primary health care; oral health primary care; limited in-patient services); emergency medical care; medical evacuation; health intelligence; force health protection; operational planning and support; health logistics; physical and mental health conditioning; community and social services; and spiritual services
+The Defence Health system is organised to provide health functions operationally and domestically.
+These functions include, but are not limited to heath governance, primary medical and dental healthcare, limited inpatient services; emergency medical care; medical evacuation; health intelligence; force health protection; operational planning and support; health logistics; physical and mental health conditioning; community and social services; and spiritual services.

-The Joint Support Group (JSG) reports to the Land Component Commander (LCC) and provides economy and unity of effort across joint support functions, and includes a health sub-command.
-Within the health sub-command, healthcare delivery is divided between the Deployable Health Organisation (DHO) and Force Health Organisation (FH).
+The Joint Support Group (JSG) reports to the Land Component Commander (LCC) and provides economy and unity of effort across joint support functions, including a health sub-command.
+Within the health sub-command, healthcare delivery is divided between the Deployable Health Organisation (DHO) and the Force Health Organ

 The Deployable Health Organisation provides deployed Health Support for both operations and exercises up to and including a Role 2 surgical capability.
 Trades and roles include-